ananya12k/Kubernetes/README.md

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

+Earlier we used to have monolithic applications.
+But now we have microservices architecture.
+So, we have multiple services running on multiple machines.
+So, we need a tool to manage these services.
+That's where container orchestration tools come into picture.
+They help us in managing these services.We use Docker for that

+Later on something call configuration management tools came into picture.
+They help us in managing the configuration of the services.

 # What is Kubernetes?

 Kubernetes is a orchestration framework for Docker containers.
 It allows you to deploy your applications quickly and predictably, scale them as needed, and manage them through a simple and elegant interface.